 The programme offers a flexible pathway through study, with a tiered exit structure allowing students to exit with a PG Certificate, PG Diploma, or MSc over three years.
 Following completion of the PG Diploma, there is opportunity to progress to the MSc year.
-The full MSc Clinical Research programme (180 credits) is £9,500 for Home/ EU students and £20,500 for Overseas students.
+The full MSc Clinical Research programme (180 credits) is £11,420 for UK students and £24,430 for international students.

-Visa restrictions mean that the PG Certificate and PG Diploma are only open to Home/ EU applicants.
+Visa restrictions mean that the PG Certificate and PG Diploma are only open to UK applicants.

 The University will not increase the Tuition Fee you are charged during the course of an academic year.

 If you are studying on a programme of more than one year's duration, the tuition fees for subsequent years